 Current Charge of the Working Group

+[CA- Ms. O’Connell said the years identified throughout the Proposal for Implementation need to be updated to reflect the current timeline.
+She said the Working Group should consider a more generic description, such as “two weeks before the Fall National Meeting of the first year following adoption by the membership” since it is not known when the Market Regulation and Consumer Affairs (D) Committee and the Executive (EX) Committee and Plenary will adopt the program.]

 The Market Regulation Certification (D) Working Group will develop a formal market regulation certification proposal for consideration by the National Association of Insurance Commissioners (NAIC) membership that provides recommendations for the following:

 1) Certification standards.